sarusso/Reyns/README.md

 Coming soon...

 ### Linking
-Reyns supports (and extends) standard style Docker's linking system, but only at project-level trought the run conf setings.
+**Linking is going to be deprecated in Docker soon**.
+Reyns supports (and extends) standard style Docker's linking system, but only at project-level thought the run conf settings.
 Links have to be defined in the run conf file, and can be extended or simple.
 An extended link works as follows:

     "links": [
                {